Placoderm: Fossil record

 The earliest identifiable placoderm fossils are of Chinese origin and date to the early Silurian.
 At that time, they were already differentiated into antiarchs and arthrodires, as well as other, more primitive, groups.
-Earlier fossils of basal Placodermi have not yet been discovered.
+Earlier fossils of basal placoderms have not yet been discovered.

 The Silurian fossil record of the placoderms is both literally and figuratively fragmented.
 Until the discovery of Silurolepis (and then, the discoveries of Entelognathus and Qilinyu), Silurian-aged placoderm specimens consisted of fragments.
 Some of them have been tentatively identified as antiarch or arthrodire due to histological similarities; and many of them have not yet been formally described or even named.
 The most commonly cited example of a Silurian placoderm, Wangolepis of Silurian China and possibly Vietnam, is known only from a few fragments that currently defy attempts to place them in any of the recognized placoderm orders.
 So far, only three officially described Silurian placoderms are known from more than scraps: